Back

 In the street

-I’m not used to shoot portraits in the street.
-I like seeing this kind of photos and I admire those photographers who can pull them off successfully.
-But I don’t feel at ease going too close to people, mostly because I don’t want to invade their personal space.
+I'm not used to shooting portraits in the street.
+I like seeing these kinds of photos, and I admire those photographers who can pull them off successfully.
+But I don't feel at ease going too close to people, mostly because I don't want to invade their personal space.

 Some (in)famous photographers do it and manage to make it a success (best example is Bruce Gilden), but it's quite controversial.